 Ayyappan temple: The Ayyappan Temple is dedicated to Lord Ayyappa is a sacred shrine of the town.
 Lord Ayyappa is an incarnation of Lord Vishnu and is considered very sacred in South India.
 Devotees believe that Lord Ayyappa was the foster son of King Pandalam.

 Kurumba Bhagavathy Temple: The temple is more known for its fame and mythological importance.
 The shrine is dedicated to Goddess Bhadrakali (an incarnation of Goddess Durga).
 The idol of the goddess Bhadrakali in the temple is unique as it has eight hands with various attributes.
 One is holding the head of an Asura, another a sword, next an anklet, another a bell, and so on.
 The temple also houses the images of Lord Ganapathi and Lord Veerabhadra.
 Bhagawati Temple is also referred to as the abode of Kannaki.
-The later was believed to be an incarnation of Kali and as a result a temple was erected in her memory in Kodungallur.
+The later was believed to be an incarnation of Kali and as a result, a temple was erected in her memory in Kodungallur.

 Mata Amritanandamayi: The Mata Amritanandamayi Math (MAM) is an international charitable organization that aims at the spiritual and material development of mankind.
 It is also home to an international community of more than 3,000 people.
 Permanent residents include monastic disciples and families from all over India and abroad.
 Inspired by Amma, they have dedicated their lives to attaining the goal of Self-realisation and serving the world.
-It is here that they live with Amma, imbibing her teachings, practicing meditation and participating in selfless service.
+It is here that they live with Amma, imbibing her teachings, practising meditation and participating in selfless service.

 Sivakrishnapuram Temple: Sivakrishnapuram Temple is one of the oldest temples near Kodungallur in Edavilangu.
 In front of the Sanctum Sanctorum is the Namaskara Mandapam with six pillars.
 The sanctum Sanctorum has Lord Shiva and Goddess Parvati posing together.
 Lord Shiva is locally called “Uma Maheshwara”.
 It comes under the Cochin Devaswom Board and is managed by the devotees of Edavilangu.
 The temple is dedicated to Lord Siva and Lord Krishna.

 Kottappuram Cathedral: The Kottappuram Cathedral is a Roman Catholic Church.
 The church is beautifully built in the typical Roman style of architecture and is extremely well-maintained.
-There is a missionary school in the church premises for the under-privileged.
+There is a missionary school in the church premises for the underprivileged.
 This particular church has a deep relationship with the ancient port city Cranganore(Muziris).
 Cathedral was in the name of Arch Angel Saint Michael.